-Living the Writing Life in the Bay Area
+Living the Writing Life on the Central Coast

 Living as a writer in California, inspiration abounds.
-The San Francisco Bay Area offers a plethora of writing material from which to draw.
+From the Bay Area to the Central Coast, a plethora of writing material abounds from which to draw.
 From the scenery to the cultural atmosphere, life is full and complementary to a writing life.
 I take advantage of it every chance I get!

 And, once I got settled into California, I started checking out the marathons out here on the West Coast, having fallen in love with marathoning on the East Coast.